 The alarm goes off at 5:15.
 Not because I have to be anywhere — the cafe doesn't open until seven — but because there's an hour and a half between the alarm and the first customer, and that hour is mine.

-Charlevoix is quiet at that time of day.
+The town is quiet at that time of day.
 The town is small enough that you can hear the water from the parking lot.
 In the summer, the sun is already thinking about rising, and by the time I unlock the door and flip on the back lights, the first edge of it is touching the lake.

 I don't turn on the music right away.
 There's a few minutes where I just let the room be what it is.
 Chairs stacked.
 Counter wiped down.
 The espresso machine warming up — that low, building hum that's the closest thing to a heartbeat a building has.
-The light off Lake Michigan starts coming through the front windows.
+The light off the lake starts coming through the front windows.
 On the right morning, in June or July, the room fills with this pale gold that makes everything look like it's been dipped in honey.

 Then I pick up my phone.
 And for fifteen, sometimes twenty minutes, I try to find the sound.